[Exclusive] EU wargames fictional crisis in West Africa

 Hybrid warfare refers to a mixture of military and non-military attacks, such as economic or information assaults.

-The EU exercise will see senior officials, diplomats, and military staff in Brussels and national capitals scramble to send an EU military mission to save Seglia — a fictional country in a region which strongly resembles West Africa.
+The exercise will see senior officials, diplomats, and military staff in Brussels and national capitals scramble to send an EU military mission to save Seglia — a fictional country in a region which resembles West Africa.

 In the exercise, Seglia, a "young democracy", seeks EU help amid threats by an aggressive neighbour called Kronen.

-Kronen is also pumping out anti-Western propaganda and working with a hacker group on anti-EU cyberattacks.
+Kronen is also splattering anti-Western propaganda and working with a hacker group on anti-EU cyberattacks.

 Meanwhile, Kronen's ally, Proxyland, is funding anti-Seglia terrorists and cutting EU gas supplies.

-And to complicate things further, the whole lot is next to Freeland, which recently joined the EU, adding fears of a spillover in instability onto EU territory.
+And to complicate things further, they are all located next to Freeland, which recently joined the EU, adding fears of a spillover of instability into EU territory.

 The situation suddenly flares up according to a secret script to be revealed on 19 September.